 Make sure you pick up a passport book before you start so you can keep track of what you ate.
 They stopped doing the stamps like they have in previous years, now the books all have stickers that you stick on yourself.

-Oh, and in case you didn’t read last years Epcot Food & Wine Festival review, we like to start each Epcot Food & Wine Festival trip off with a frozen margarita from the margarita stand in Mexico.
+We like to start each Epcot Food & Wine Festival trip off with a frozen margarita from the margarita stand in Mexico.
 We were shocked to discover that the margarita stand wasn’t where we left it last year, so after a little investigation, we learned that it was temporarily moved while the construction of the new Frozen area is being completed.
 Have no fear– for the time being, they’re serving the margaritas at the La Cantina quick service.

 I was a wee bit disappointed to see that the cranberry bog didn’t return this year but all the delicious food more than made up for it!
 There were quite a few new tastes to try so let’s dive right in!